richierh/KivyPos/README.md

 ## Developer
 ### HotReload Support
-This app has hotreload support , so don't you missed it .
-Just type in the terminal or any IDE you like this command below:
+This app has hotreload support , so don't you missed the benefit of it.
+Just type in the terminal or any IDE you like the command below:
 > DEBUG=1 python hotreload.py
 ### Developing Technique
 This applications use kivymd module/package which is built in already inside kivymd to create project and add view/screen. see this documentations [https://kivymd.readthedocs.io/en/1.1.1/api/kivymd/tools/patterns/create_project/index.html]